1. Q: Where is your Club based?

 10. Q: Is there a family membership?

-A: Yes, there is a special rate for a family of up to 2 children.
+A: Yes, there is a special rate for a family groups of 3 or more members.

 11. Q: Can I pay the membership fees by instalments?